 Warnings at severity 6 and above should be addressed to prevent poor performance and security vulnerabilities.

 Warnings at severity level 5

 WARNING with severity level 5 may cause problems in certain circumstances, such as high traffic events.
 This warning level includes issues such as (but not limited to):

 VIP recommends that warnings at severity level 5 are addressed.

 WARNINGs with severity level 4 through 1 are triggered when the code is not adhering to VIP’s recommended best practices.
 This includes issues such as:

 - Using loose comparisons

 - Having an undefined variable

-- Not enqueuing scripts
+- Not enqueuing scripts or stylesheets

 These warnings will be included in the report.
 Addressing them will help keep the code base clean and prevent unexpected bugs or side effects.